 Picking your first house, learning about each other, planning for your future – of the many joys of marriage, sitting down and figuring out how you’ll prepare taxes is not usually one of them.
 If you’re married, there are two options for your filing status with the IRS: married filing jointly, or married filing separately.

-The Advantages of Filing Tax Returns Jointly
+The Benefits of Married Filing Jointly

 - Earned income credit